eaton/angrylittletree/blog/_posts/2014-08-27-parlez-vous-de-largent.md

 ---
-layout:post
+layout: post
 summary:
-title:Parlez-vous de l'argent?
+title: Parlez-vous de l'argent?
 ---

 I think one of the toughest challenges for passionate developers, designers, and writers is learning to _speak business._